 Hidden cameras, by their very nature, are hard to spot.
-If they werent, they wouldnt be particularly useful.
+If they weren't, they wouldn'tt be particularly useful.
 The trick with a successful monitoring campaign is to not raise the suspicions of the subject so they dont go looking.
 Once a subject suspects their privacy has been breached, the next step is obviously going to be countersurveillance.
 So lets imagine for a moment that you suspect your privacy has been breached.
 Checking for hidden cameras in your home and place of work is the logical next step in your legitimate counter surveillance activity.

 Then think like an idiot